Author / Luke Summers

 We want you to fight every day like you are the third monkey in line hoping to board Noah’s Ark; it’s starting to rain.

 And you just found out that there’s only room for two.

 Give us your name and email below and we will email you programming every day.
 It will include prep work, strength work, conditioning and skill work, and a cool down.
 You’ll get movements, sets, reps, and you will also have access to a YouTube playlist for movement demos.

 Reminder: The programming will be written assuming you have access to the equipment above, and household items like bath towels, doors, chairs, and a 8ft x 8ft space to train.

-We will be offering a premium version of Third Monkey on TrainHeroic, the best-in-class performance training and skill tracking app.
-The price will be $15 each month, should the need for Third Monkey extend beyond the first month.
+We are now only offering the premium version of Third Monkey on TrainHeroic, the best-in-class performance training and skill tracking app.
 With premium you will have access to:

 - Daily challenges and leaderboards

 - Community feed with video, emoji & gif support… gifs are VERY important